-- 1. The Aquaculturist must procure a permit application from the Department by writing to the Mississippi Department of Agriculture and Commerce, P.O.
-Box 1609, Jackson, MS 39215-1609, attention: Aquaculture. - 2.
+- 1. The Aquaculturist must procure a permit application from the Department by calling Gene Robertson at 601-359-1102 or writing to the Mississippi Department of Agriculture and Commerce, P.O.
+Box 1609, Jackson, MS 39215-1609, attention: Gene Robertson. - 2.
 Only U.S. citizens are eligible to receive approved cultivation/marketing permits in Mississippi.
 Proof of citizenship shall be provided with application. - 3.
-Completed applications along with a permit fee of \$100.00 for the first species and \$10 for each additional species should be mailed to the Mississippi Department of Agriculture and Commerce,

-P.O.
-Box 1609, Jackson, MS 39215-1609, attention: Aquaculture.
-The fee for a marketing or cultivation permit issued to a nonresident of Mississippi shall be \$100.00 plus \$10.00 per each additional species.
+Completed applications along with a permit fee of \$100.00 for the first species and \$10 for each additional species should be mailed to the Mississippi Department of Agriculture and Commerce, P.O.
+Box 1609, Jackson, MS 39215-1609, attention: Gene Robertson.
+The fee for a marketing or cultivation permit issued to a nonresident of Mississippi shall be \$100.00 plus \$10.00 per each additional species or the amount imposed on a Mississippi resident by a nonresident state, whichever is greater.

-- 4. The Department will send copies of application to the review agencies and make an on-site inspection if necessary.
+- 4. The Department will send copies of application to the review agencies and make an on-site inspection.
 A permit will be issued following all reviews, inspections and receipt of permit fee. - 5.
-Permits are valid for a period of one year from January 1 December 31 of each year.
+Permits are valid for a period of one year from date of issuance.
 The Department will set permit fees. - 6.
 The cultured aquatic products may be possessed by the Aquaculturist only after approval of the initial application and the issuance of the original permit. - 7.
 Other permits may be required as specified by the Department of Environmental Quality. - 8.
 Permits may be required by other state, federal, city or county agencies.